puchee99/Flask-App/README.md

 [![product-screenshot]]

-Classify data using neural networks.
+Flask app using SQL, MongoDB and Dash/Plotly

 <p align="right">(<a href="#top">back to top</a>)</p>